prem-muthedath/timer/README.md

 would be the accurate timings, I would go with the lower values reported.
 To reach statistically-valid conclusions, however, you would need something like the Haskell library Criterion, which is beyond our scope.

+##### Using the framework:

+You use the framework to run a set of timing tests encapsulated in a class.
+You can see existing sets of timing tests (such as `ListSearch.java`) that I have take from Beck's book in `src/tests/timer/` folder.
+These timing tests are invoked from the `main()` method in `src/tests/timer/AllTests.java`.

+If you would like to add your own set of timing tests, however, you can do so by following the below steps:

+1. Create a class that encapsulates the set of your timing tests.
+This class must be a subclass of `TimingTests.java` in the `framework` folder.
+Ensure as well that all timing tests in your class are public methods.
+You can use existing timing tests (such as ListSearch.java) as a template;
+2. Place the java file of your new class in `src/tests/timer` folder;
+3. Invoke your timing tests class in the `main()` method of `src/tests/timer/AllTests.java`.
+You can use existing invocations of timing test classes in the `main()` method as a reference;
+4. Finally compile and run the program (see the next section).

 ##### HOW TO RUN THE TIMING TESTS FROM A TERMINAL: